Cart

 Chains (UFF, Humana, Less):

-Large chains are modernizing their stores, introducing loyalty systems, mobile apps to check product availability, and organizing events (themed sales, "happy hours").
+Large chains are modernizing their stores, introducing loyalty programs, mobile apps to check product availability, and organizing events (themed sales, "happy hours").
 UFF currently has 120+ locations in Poland, Humana about 80.

 Vintage boutiques and curated circular stores:

 They specialize in reselling luxury brands (Chanel, Louis Vuitton, Hermès).
 They offer authenticity confirmed by certificates and concierge services.
-The luxury second-hand market in Poland grows by 35-40% annually.
+The market for luxury second-hand products in Poland is growing by 35-40% annually.

 Hybrid stores:

 More and more circular stores combine online and offline channels.
-FajneCiuchy24.pl also runs a stationary point in Warsaw (Pasaż Ursynowski 3), where customers can personally view products, try on clothes, and pick up orders placed online.
-This "click & collect" model in used clothing stores is gaining popularity, combining the convenience of online shopping with the possibility of physical contact with the product.
+FajneCiuchy24.pl also runs a physical store in Warsaw (Pasaż Ursynowski 3), where customers can personally view products, try on clothes, and pick up orders placed online.
+This "click & collect" model in used clothing stores is gaining popularity, combining the convenience of online shopping with the option to physically interact with the product.

 Pop-up stores and shop-in-shops:

 Fashion brands (e.g., Reserved, H&M) are testing "store-in-store" models where part of the space is dedicated to used clothing from trade-in programs.
-This is a form of consumer education and building the image of a responsible brand aligned with the principles of circular fashion.
+This is a way to educate consumers and build the image of a responsible brand aligned with circular fashion principles.

 5. Trends 2026: What Drives the Second Hand Market?